anikpram/cardiac_cine_mri_segmentation/README.md

 train_val_dataset.py : A script for training and validation dataset creation

-The saved training models can be found on the google drive link: https://drive.google.com/drive/folders/1GdT2eqSDOmtiqchZ8pXj0oi0RAB3eMXO?usp=sharing
+The trained models can be found on the google drive link: https://drive.google.com/drive/folders/1GdT2eqSDOmtiqchZ8pXj0oi0RAB3eMXO?usp=sharing

 ## Results